 Can an attorney seek compensation in excess of the flat fee under the General Appropriations Act?

 Are there any requirements that must be met prior to filing a motion for extraordinary compensation?

 If the court allows for hourly billing, what are the rates authorized?

-May I seek a court order to have a case declared “unusual and extraordinary” prior to final disposition of a case?
+May an attorney seek a court order to have a case declared “unusual and extraordinary” prior to submission of a billing in a case?